MicrosoftDocs/winrt-api/windows.security.authorization.appcapabilityaccess/appcapabilityaccessstatus.md

 State: Allowed.

 ## -remarks
-“Requesting" access means to ask the system to do a full access check, which may involve a user prompt.
-Requests will never return “UserPromptRequired".
+"Requesting" access means to ask the system to do a full access check, which may involve a user prompt.
+Requests will never return "UserPromptRequired".
 "Checking" access will simply query your status and is guaranteed to not prompt, as such may return the status "UserPromptRequired".

 ## -see-also